Fishing Zealand – a cooperative project

 – with ambitions

 Fishing Zealand started out as a cooperative effort between Denmark’s Sport Fishing Association and the municipalities of Odsherred and Vordingborg.
-The municipality of Roskilde has now joined the project, and others are on the way.
+The municipalities of Roskilde and Guldborgsund followed shortly after and now several municipalities have joined the project.
 The goal is to include all the municipalities on Zealand and the islands.

 But there are also requirements.
 The member municipalities are required to work actively to ensure good quality lakes and rivers and to improve the conditions for spawning and growth of trout, pike, perch and other types of fish.
 This involves both water quality, water flow, passages and physical variation.
 Rivers, lakes, wetlands and coastal waters of good quality are essential for sustainable fishing, something that is high on the list of many native and foreign tourists – and which thus generates tax revenue for the municipalities.